Wright Institute Pipeline to Advanced Degrees

 Lelia Youn, MA

-PIP Program Manager and Supervisor
+POP Program Manager

-Lelia Youn (she/her) is a 4th year student at the Wright Institute’s Doctoral program.
+Lelia Youn (she/her) is a 6th year student at the Wright Institute’s Doctoral program.
 She received her BS in Microbiology with a minor in Asian Studies at the University of Illinois in Chicago.
-Lelia joins the WIPAD program with experience in PK-12 education.
-Most recently, she was an assistant high school counselor and Social-Emotional Learning (SEL) teacher; previously she was a biology teacher.
-With an appreciation for systems thinking and honoring the experiences of the individual, Lelia strives to foster supportive relationships while keeping in mind the contexts in which our students are living in.
-As a previous mentor, Lelia appreciated the supportive environment co-created by her fellow mentors and incredible mentees.
-This is Lelia’s third year with PIP and first year as a PIP Program Manager.
-She is excited to partner with Guadalupe to support and ensure a smooth program experience for our interns and mentor team.
-Clinically, Lelia is passionate about accessible mental health services.
-Her training includes high school counseling services working with adolescents, the Wright Institute Cognitive Behavioral Therapy Clinic working with adults, and the Richmond Area Multi-Services clinic working with adolescents and adults.
-She hopes to continue working and training at community mental health clinics, serving those who may face barriers such as low SES, a convoluted healthcare system, and/or mental health stigma.
+Lelia joins the WIPAD program with experience in PK-12 education; having worked as an assistant high school counselor and Social-Emotional Learning (SEL) teacher; previously she was a middle school biology teacher.
+With an appreciation for systems thinking and honoring the experiences of the individual, Lelia strives to foster supportive relationships while keeping in mind the sociopolitical contexts we live in.
+As a previous PIP mentor, Lelia appreciated the supportive environment co-created with her fellow mentors and incredible mentees.
+This is Lelia’s fourth year with WIPAD, previously working as a PIP mentor and program manager.
+She returns as the POP program manager and is excited to partner with the POP team.

-SOCIAL MEDIA & MARKETING TEAM
+SOCIAL MEDIA

-Social Media Team
+Social Media Manager

-PIP PROGRAM STAFF
+DIVERSITY RECRUITMENT PROGRAM STAFF

 John Pitts